 Students in the one-semester DMSc program will utilize their learning across courses in the semester to develop a scholarly paper that addresses a diversity, equity, and inclusion topic.
 The scholarly project will include an extensive review of literature and a proposal for how to integrate change into the workplace.
 Students will also focus on the application of evidence-based decision-making to address problems in healthcare practice and administration.
 Throughout the program students will reflect on the role of healthcare leaders as change agents for social justice.

-The Doctor of Medical Science degrees will be delivered in an online manner (100% online).
-The curriculum will be presented primarily asynchronously with limited synchronous instruction on the Moodle® learning management system.
+The Doctor of Medical Science degree will be delivered in an online manner (100% online).
+The curriculum will be presented primarily asynchronously on the Moodle® learning management system.
 Synchronous sessions will facilitate collaborative learning and discussion of content.
-Students will participate in nine credits each semester (12 credits for the one-semester program).
+Students will participate in 12 credits for the one semester.

 The DMSc program is accredited as part of Pacific University’s institutional accreditation by the Northwest Commission on Colleges and Universities (NWCCU), and subject to review by Pacific University’s Graduate Council.

 Emily Josi | Assistant Director of Graduate and Professional Admissions and Marketing

 School of Healthcare Administration and Leadership

 Phone 503-352-7369 | Fax 503-352-7290 | firstname.lastname@example.org